Skip to main content

 Regulations: Art.
 10 Wealth Tax Law

-General valuation rule
+General rule of valuation

-Real estate of an urban or rural nature will be computed taking as reference the highest value of the following three:
+Real estate of an urban or rural nature will be computed taking as a reference the highest value of the following three:

 Special valuation rules